Slavery in India

 Access to legal support helps the vulnerable ward off threats by those who would enslave them.
 They help survivors gain access to food rations, pensions, housing, agricultural land, and identity documents.

-Free the Slaves also supports the Punarnawa Ashram, a center for recovery and a path to independence for women and girl survivors of sex slavery.
-The shelter provides ongoing legal assistance, psychological care, basic medicine, education, and vocational skills training.
-The center’s name says it all—punarnawa means “new beginnings.”
+Free the Slaves has also supported the Punarnawa Ashram, a center for recovery and a path to independence for women and girl survivors of sex slavery.
+The shelter provided ongoing legal assistance, psychological care, basic medicine, education, and vocational skills training.
+The center’s name said it all—punarnawa means “new beginnings.”

 Read our report about the need for regional collaboration among South Asian anti-slavery organizations.

 See a global Google Map of the communities where we work here.